Microchip-MPLAB-Harmony/wireless_apps_winc1500/apps/wifi_socket_demos/docs/GUID-BD742FD9-613D-4BCD-9E9F-7A5E7A3BDCA2.md

     ![cert_ota_log_new](GUID-549EE543-0C5B-423E-AB18-B570F8CE7A35-low.png)

-## Download Root Certificates as a bundle
+## Download Root Certificates as Single Image (as a bundle)

 The existing application can download the Root certificates in der or pem format.
-If the user wants to convert the certificates into custom WINC format and download it as a bundle, follow the below mentioned steps.
+If the user wants to convert the certificates into custom WINC format and download it as single image (as a bundle), follow the below mentioned steps.

 1. Enable the macro "ROOT_CERT_BUNDLE" in "app_cert_download_ota.h"
 2. The root certificate format to be used with winc flash is a winc custom format.
 User can use the "wireless_wifi\utilities\wifi\winc\tools\image_tool.exe" to convert the root certificate to required format. <br/>User can use the method mentioned in step 3 to convert the certificate into custom WINC format and rename the file as "root_certs.bin"